Are we done with object recognition? The iCub robot's perspective

-We recall that the considered {\it GoogLeNet} architecture is composed of ``main'' branch, ending with one FC layer (called {\it loss3/classifier}), and two identical ``auxiliary'' branches, ending with two FC layers (called {\it loss1(2)/fc} and {\it loss1(2)/classifier}).
-We refer to~\citep{Szegedy2014b} for a detailed description of the model.
-By considering this structure, we then explored the following parameters:
+{ {\bf GoogLeNet.} } As explained in~\citep{szegedy2015}, this architecture is composed of a main branch, terminating with one FC layer ({\it loss3/classifier}), and two identical ``auxiliary'' branches terminating with two FC layers ({\it loss1(2)/fc}, {\it loss1(2)/classifier}).
+By considering this structure, we explored the following fine-tuning strategies: